 |Hawaiʻi Grade 9||150||36||4:1|

-Applications are available online beginning on August 15th.
-The application deadline for the 2018-2019 school year is September 30, 2017.
-Effective this year, no paper applications will be available.
-Applications may only be submitted online.
-If you require assistance to submit an online application, please contact one of our three campus Admissions Offices, the Applicant Services Center at Kawaiaha`o Plaza in downtown Honolulu, or at one of Kamehameha Schools’ Regional Resource Centers.
+Applications are available online beginning on August 15.
+The application deadline for the 2019-2020 school year is September 30, 2018.
+Applications are submitted online.
+If you require assistance to submit an online application, please contact one of our three campus Admissions Offices, the Applicant Services Center at Kawaiaha‘o Plaza in downtown Honolulu, or at one of Kamehameha Schools’ Regional Resource Centers.
 To see a list of support sites locations and contact information click here.

 |Grade Applying To||Age or Grade Level Requirement|